ddalton/xor/README.md

 3) A special _PARENT_ property/relationship is created for foreign keys between the primary keys of 2 tables

+0. Type narrowing of a property
+   NarrowHandler(options)
+   options include
+   - SUBCLASS NONE (no sub classes included)
+   - SUBCLASS ANY (default behavior)
+   - SUBCLASS a
+   - SUBCLASS (a, b)
+   - SUBCLASS NOT b
+   - SUBCLASS NOT (a, b)

 1. Process ALIAS and NARROW functions
   How is an alias field processed?
 Add a property to an open type StateTree#extend